anilkoithara/cypress-cucumber/README.md

-# Automation test for Company
+# Simple Automation tests using cypress + cypress

 A simple log in page with feedback form behind it.